 - The content is laid out on the page in an incredibly clear and logical fashion.

 - Lots of stuff sounds logical or reasonable but fails any objective test.

-- 1.2(Of an action, decision, etc.) expected or sensible under the circumstances: the polar expedition is a logical extension of his Arctic travelsMore example sentences
+- 1.2(Of an action, development, decision, etc.) natural or sensible given the circumstances: it is a logical progression from the job beforeMore example sentences

 - Life has to be balanced and happy so when I made the conscious decision to try to keep my work and the rest of my life separate, it was the logical decision to come back up the road.